 "Elector Max Emanuel's Versailles" Monument to the imperial dreams of an absolutist baroque prince and gallery palace of a passionate art collector.Max Emanuel, who first marched with the Austrians against the Turks, later with the French against the Austrians, gifted Munich with the splendour of baroque palaces such as Schleißheim and Nymphenburg.
-Schleißheim was to be turned into a massive 'royal residence' by his imperial dreams.
+His imperial dreams wanted to turn Schleißheim into a massive 'royal residence'.
 Debts and exile, however, caused the plans to shrink.
 Nevertheless, the result is impressive.
 The old Zucalli began the construction of the new palace in 1701 (the "French-trained" Effner continued in 1719-26), but the staircase was only completed by Klenze.
-This cheerful and festive splendid architectural building of the late baroque and rococo period, stretching over 335 m, divided into a central wing, connecting wings and corner pavilions, turns its windowed façade towards the Old Palace in the west and towards the park in the east.French elegance, already visible on the façade in the graceful window design, is completely continued in the interior.
-The portico, the fulminant staircase, the Great Gallery, the banqueting halls and residential corridors revel in light stucco, colorful frescoes and paintings."Victory over the Turks!"...proclaims the programme on the upper floor of the middle building.
+This cheerful, festive, splendid late Baroque and Rococo building, stretching over 335 m, divided into a central wing, connecting wings and corner pavilions, turns its windowed façade towards the Old Palace in the west and the park in the east.French elegance, already visible on the façade in the graceful window design, is continued in full inside.
+The portico, the fulminant staircase, the Great Gallery, the banqueting halls and residential corridors revel in light stucco, colourful frescoes and paintings."Victory over the Turks!"...proclaims the programme on the upper floor of the central building.
 J. B. Zimmermann's magnificent stucco sculpture figures Turkish heads, war trophies, atlantean slaves.
 Amigoni's frescoes celebrate Max Emanuel in the guise of the Roman ancestor Aeneas.
 The Venetian fresco artist took Asam's place when his 'trial fresco' in the dome of the staircase - 'Venus at Vulcan' - fell flat with the Elector because he disliked his likeness (to the right of Venus).
 Beich's battle paintings also praise the Turkish victor - two huge ones in the light-filled Great Hall, nine smaller ones in the Victoria Hall, a Baroque jewel with Hercules' arms by Dubut and Régence decoration from the Pichler workshop.Reassembled by the Bayerische Staatsgemäldesammlungen since 2001, Baroque paintings of European rank can now be admired in more than 20 rooms of the New Palace.
 The Great Gallery houses, among others, three Rubens works on religious themes as well as the Italians Il Guercino, Castiglione, Saraceni, Giordano.
-In the apartments, Dutch, French, Italian alternate, so portraits of van Dyck and Vivien, genre scenes Teniers the Younger and mythological or religious subjects by Crespi, Testa or Manredi.
+In the apartments, Dutch, French and Italian works alternate, such as portraits by van Dyck and Vivien, genre scenes by Tenier the Younger and mythological or religious subjects by Crespi, Testa or Manredi.

 Opposite the electoral paradise palace stands the ducal country palace, a late Renaissance building with a pretty dormer and a staircase hall in the middle.
 The interior was decorated by Candid.
 It was partly restored and partly reconstructed after severe war damage in 1972.
 The original had been built by Schön the Elder in 1616-23 for Maximilian I. with extensive farm buildings.Before that the simple manor house of Duke Wilhelm V. stood here, The things that the Bavarian National Museum exhibits in this branch also once served piety: the rich collection of Gertrud Weinhold with cult objects of Christian folk faith from all over the world, above all from the Catholic centres of South America, Mexico, Poland, but also with ecumenical examples, spread out in 250 showcases under the motto 'The Year of God and its Festivals' in the right wing.
 The left wing serves the Museum of East Prussia-West Prussia.